 Edibles can be great, but they are not always great for everyone.

-I hope this guide gives you some clarity as to why this may be happening, and some new tips and tricks to try to enhance your experience!
+I hope this guide gives you some clarity as to why this may be happening, as well as some new tips and tricks to try to enhance your experience!